sch3fr/deSnap/README.md

 # deSnap
 deSnap is a Windows tool in development that aims to extract .JPGs from the Snapmatic game feature in GTA Online.
-## How is it gonna work?
+## How does it work?
-The coded files are located in C:\Users\USERNAME\Documents\Rockstar Games\GTA V\Profiles\ <br>
+The coded files are located in C:\Users\USERNAME\Documents\Rockstar Games\GTA V\Profiles\CODE\ <br>
+USERNAME being your user name (duh) and CODE being a random code named folder inside of the Profiles directory.<br>
-There should be some files that we don't care about, and the Snapmatic photos, saved as files without any extension, starting with PGTA5, followed by some numbers.
+There should be some files that we don't care about, and the Snapmatic photos, saved as files without any extension, starting with PGTA5, followed by a string of numbers.
 According to [this user on gtaforums.com](https://gtaforums.com/topic/785078-snapmatic-shots/?do=findComment&comment=1067312665). the files are image files with 292 bytes of header data.
 This is verifiable by opening the file in a Hex editor and manually deleting the bytes.
-This tool is going to read the binary of the files, delete the header data, and save it as .JPG.
+This tool finds its path to the right folder, selects the correct files, and one by one it strips each file of the unwanted bytes.
+Then it exports all of the pictures to a new folder on users desktop.
+Simple as that.
+You don't need to manually input anything, or look for the right folders.
 ## What's the current state
-~~As of today I was able to read a binary of a photo file, changing "something" and saving the file again.
-The thig is, the change the program make is not desirable.
-When deleting the first 292 bytes of the photo file in Hex editor, I was able to get my picture.
-However the binary output of my program is different to the binary output of the Hex editor, making the output files of this program unreadable.~~ The imported file is now edited by saving the binary data of original file to an array and copying important data to a new array.
-The program then exports the new array to a .JPEG.
-Now I need to add the functionality to import and export multiple files at once, as you can see on the roadmap.
+The program seems to be working fine.
+The naming of the output files is kinda wonky, I might have to change that later.
+I have yet to test it somewhere other than my computer.
 ## Roadmap
 - [x] Sucessfully load a file
 - [x] Sucessfully export a file
-- [ ] Load multiple files in single run
+- [x] Load multiple files in single run
-- [ ] Export all the files in single run
+- [x] Export all the files in single run
-- [ ] Do some Path magic so the user doesn't have to move any files around
+- [x] Do some Path magic so the user doesn't have to move any files around